-Over the years I have consulted, advised and in some cases invented a number of products from various respected manufactures.
+Over the years I have consulted, advised and in some cases invented a number of products from various respected manufacturers.
 Some were improvements on ideas that already existed, others were first time ideas brought to life through years of experience, all have stood the test of time.

 Raven Concealment Systems Eidolon Holster